-Many companies are offering budget billing as an option for paying home utility bills, but is budget billing a wise option?
+Many companies offer budget billing as an option for paying home utility bills, but is budget billing a wise choice for you?

-Budget billing works like this: Utility companies (your electric, natural gas companies, etc.) add up your utility bills for the last twelve months and divide the total by twelve in order to determine a fixed billing amount for your utility bill for the next twelve months.
+Budget billing works like this: Utility companies (your electric, natural gas companies, etc.) add up your bills for the last twelve months and divide the total by twelve to determine a fixed amount for your bill for the next twelve months.

-Based on your historical average utility usage, they’re assuming you’ll use about the same amount of electricity (or gas) in the coming year.
-That’s how they determine the average and set the fixed monthly billing amount for the upcoming year.
+Based on your historical average usage, the companies are assuming you’ll use about the same amount of their product in the coming year.

-At year’s end, the billing system compares the amount of energy you’ve actually used with the amount of energy you paid for during the year.
-If you’ve paid more than your usage, you get a refund credit on your next bill.
-If you’ve paid less than the energy you’ve used, you get billed for the additional amount at the end of the year.
+At year’s end, the billing system compares the amount of energy you actually used with the amount you paid during the year.
+If you paid more than you used, you get a refund credit on your next bill.
+If you paid less than you used, you get billed for the additional amount at the end of the year.

-Most companies don’t charge customers for budget billing; instead they see it as a way to help customers plan their budget more easily.
-At the same time they are reducing the chances that a customer won’t be able to pay their bill due to extra high energy usage.
+Most companies don’t charge customers for budget billing.
+They see it as a way to help customers plan their budgets more easily, but they’re also reducing the chances that a customer won’t be able to pay the bill during periods of high usage.

-For instance, running your furnace a lot in January can lead to a shocking natural gas bill.
-Also, running your central air unit constantly in July and August can lead to an expensive electricity bill in your mailbox.
+For instance, running your furnace a lot in January can lead to a shockingly high natural gas bill.
+And running your central air unit constantly in July and August can lead to an expensive electricity bill in your mailbox.

 There are some utility companies that do charge a fee to let their customers use budget billing.
-That’s something you’ll want to stay away from.
+Paying a fee is something you’ll want to stay avoid.

 The budget billing concept has its pros and cons.
 Let’s take a look at some of the more common discussion points about budget billing.

-Cold winter weather in Northern states and piping hot summers in Southern states can result in astronomically high energy bills that many people and families may have trouble paying.
-Budget billing averages out annual energy bills so that people don’t have to try and budget in hundreds of extra dollars per month for energy bills when energy use peaks for them.
+Cold winter weather in Northern states and piping hot summers in Southern states can result in astronomically high energy bills that many people have trouble paying.
+Budget billing averages out your annual energy costs so that you don’t have to pay hundreds of extra dollars during peak usage months.

-For all the benefits of a budget billing system, there is a down side.
-Knowing that your bill will be the same each month, a budget billing system can lull you into a false sense of security.
-That could cause you to forget the long-term ramifications of using too much energy.
+For all the benefits of a budget billing system, there is a downside.
+Knowing that your bill will be the same each month can lull you into a false sense of security.
+And that could cause you to forget the long-term ramifications of using too much energy.

 You might be tempted to keep the heat higher or the air conditioning temperature lower, knowing that you won’t need to pay the piper until the end of the year.
 And if you do tend to heat or cool your house more as a result of budget billing, ultimately, you’ll be paying more.

-If you’re not meticulously keeping track of energy usage, you can end up with a big energy bill at year-end to make up for the energy usage you weren’t billed for.
+If you’re not meticulously keeping track of your energy use, you can end up with a big bill at the end of the year to make up the amount you didn’t pay during the year.
 This can put an unexpected strain on your budget for that “make-up” month.

-However, all people can cut down on energy usage, making a positive impact on the environment and on their wallet.
+Almost everyone can cut down on energy use, making a positive impact on the environment and on people’s wallets.
 Here are some tips for saving money on your monthly energy bills.

-LED light bulbs cost more than traditional incandescent light bulbs, but they also use 75% less energy than a traditional incandescent bulb and last up to 25 times longer than a traditional incandescent bulb.
-Make room in your budget to switch out traditional bulbs for LED bulbs and watch as your energy bill drops.
-And LED bulbs have gotten SO much cheaper in the last few years.
-Check out our deals site to get the best prices on these money saving bulbs.
+LED light bulbs typically cost more than traditional incandescent light bulbs, but they also use about 25-80% less energy and last up to 25 times longer than traditional incandescent bulbs.
+Make room in your budget to switch out traditional bulbs for LED bulbs and watch your energy bill drop.

-Even a couple of degrees down during the winter months or up during the summer months can make a noticeable impact on your energy bill.
-In fact, for every degree you turn your thermostat down during the winter or up during the summer, you’ll save between 1% and 3% on your heating and cooling bills, according to the green home guide shown here.
+Even a couple of degrees can make a noticeable impact on your energy bill.
+In fact, for every degree you turn your thermostat down during the winter or up during the summer, you’ll save a measurable percentage on your bill.
+Details in the green home guide shown here.

 Learn to adapt to home temperature levels that are a bit warmer or cooler than you’re used to in order to save money on those energy bills.

-When possible, cook meals in the crockpot instead of the oven in order to use less energy for cooking.
-Similarly, using an outdoor grill in the summer can help you avoid heating the house unnecessarily with your oven while you are simultaneously trying to keep your home cool.
+When possible, cook meals in the crockpot instead of the oven in order to use less energy.
+Similarly, using an outdoor grill in the summer can help you avoid heating the house unnecessarily with your oven at the same time you’re running your air conditioning.

-Improperly functioning heating and air conditioning units can result in increased energy bills.
-Be sure to have your local heating and air conditioning expert out annually to keep your HVAC in proper working order.
-Also, be sure to replace your air filters in a timely manner.
-By keeping those clean, your unit will last MUCH longer and you’ll also have a unit that runs more efficiently ‘ resulting in lower utility bills!
+Improperly functioning heating and air conditioning units can result in higher energy bills.
+Be sure to have your local heating and air conditioning expert out annually to keep your HVAC unit in proper working order.
+Also be sure to replace your air filters in a timely manner.
+By keeping those clean, your unit will last much longer and you’ll also have a unit that runs more efficiently — resulting in lower utility bills!

 Only you can decide whether or not budget billing is right for you, but reducing energy usage will benefit both your pocketbook and the environment.